 There are 2 ways to treat vaginal cancer with radiation - external beam radiation therapy, and intracavity brachytherapy (also called internal radiation therapy).
 Vaginal cancer is most often treated with a combination of both external and internal radiation with or without low doses of chemotherapy.

-Radiation therapy uses high-energy rays (such as gamma rays or x-rays) and particles (such as electrons, protons, or neutrons) to kill cancer cells.
-In treating vaginal cancers, radiation is delivered from outside the body in a procedure that is much like having a diagnostic x-ray.
-This is called external beam radiation therapy.
-It is sometimes used along with chemotherapy to treat more advanced cancers to shrink them so they can be removed with surgery.
-Radiation alone may be used to treat lymph nodes in the groin and pelvis.
+With this type of treatment, radiation is delivered from outside the body in a procedure that's a lot like getting an x-ray.
+It 's sometimes used along with chemotherapy to treat more advanced cancers.
+It can shrink tumors so they can be easier to remove with surgery.
+Radiation alone might be used to treat lymph nodes in the groin and pelvis.

-Another type of brachytherapy, called interstitial radiation, uses radioactive material inside needles that are placed directly into the cancer and surrounding tissues.
+Another type of brachytherapy, called interstitial radiation, uses radioactive material inside needles that are put right into the tumor and nearby tissues.

 The diarrhea caused by radiation can usually be controlled with over-the-counter medicines.
 Nausea and vomiting can be treated with medicines from your doctor.
 Skin that becomes raw and tender needs to be kept clean and protected to prevent infection.

 Radiation to treat vaginal cancer can also cause some long-term side effects.
-Pelvic radiation can lead to premature menopause.
+Many of them are caused by radiation damage to nearby organs.
+For instance, pelvic radiation can damage the ovaries, leading to early menopause.
 It can also weaken bones, making them more likely to break from a fall or other trauma.